Quantum $L_\infty$ Algebras and the Homological Perturbation Lemma: Minimal model

 \subsection{Hodge decomposition}

-To construct a special deformation retract between $\Fun{V}$ and $\Fun{\Hlgy}$, we start with a decomposition of the vector space $V$, compatible with the odd symplectic structure.
-The existence of such decomposition is a standard result, see e.g. Chuang and Lazarev \cite[prop.~2.5, theorem~2.7]{ChuangLazarevDecomposition}. \begin{lemma} Let $(V,Q,\omega)$ be a dg symplectic vector space such that $\dg{\omega}=-1$.
-In particular,
+To construct a special deformation retract between $\Fun{V}$ and $\Fun{\Hlgy}$, we start with a decomposition of the vector space $V$ compatible with the odd symplectic structure. \begin{lemma} Let $(V,Q,\omega)$ be a dg symplectic vector space.
+Then, there is a decomposition $V \cong H\oplus \Im Q \oplus C$ and maps $k, i, p$ such that